 1.6.- Dashes vs Parentheses

-Dashes are used to set off or emphasize the content enclosed within dashes or the content that follows a dash.
-Dashes place more emphasis on this content than parentheses.
+Em dashes are used to set off or emphasize the content enclosed within dashes or the content that follows a dash.
+Em dashes place more emphasis on this content than parentheses.

 Perhaps one reason why the term has been so problematic—so resistant to definition, and yet so transitory in those definitionsis because of its multitude of applications.